Groundwork Denver and Bear Creek

 Groundwork Denver’s water program began simply – youth teams removed invasive species and picked up trash along the South Platte River and Bear Creek.
 Today, the program reflects a comprehensive, multi-partner collaboration that is actively improving the recreational use of urban Bear Creek.

-The Colorado Department of Public Health and Environment funded Groundwork Denver to create a Watershed Plan, because the creek was/is contaminated with E.coli.
-This bacterium indicates there is fecal contamination in the water, and may make it unsafe to swim or play in.
+The Colorado Department of Public Health and Environment funded Groundwork Denver to create a Watershed Plan because the creek was/is contaminated with E.coli.
+This bacterium indicates there is fecal contamination in the water and may make it unsafe to swim or play in.
 The Watershed Plan was completed in 2014 and identifies best practices for the protection of water quality in Bear Creek.

 Among the work Groundwork conducts relating to Bear Creek is investigating potential water quality impacts from septic systems.
 The City of Sheridan and Tri-County Health provide outreach materials and financial assistance options for residents interested in connecting to the sanitary main.

 Groundwork Denver also chairs the Water Quality Assessment Workgroup.
 This dedicated group of scientists created the South Platte Water Quality Assessment Tool in 2016.
 The tool includes interactive maps and graphs which help students, the public and researchers understand pollution trends throughout the South Platte River basin.
-More pollutants will be added to the Tool in 2017.

 Water Quality Sampling

 Groundwork Denver partners with the following to collect and analyze water samples for E. coli and other pollutants.
 These data are key to devising best practices for protecting water quality.

 - Environmental Protection Agency

 - Water Quality Control Division